-The names used for cuts of beef, instead of helping the customer, really only add to their confusion.
-You sometimes have to wonder what cut you have actually just bought.
+It’s unfortunate that the names used for cuts of beef can be confusing for customers.
 The terminology can differ from county to county, from store to store, from butcher to butcher.
 And that’s without looking at the terms they use in North America.
-This is a guide to understanding the terminology used to name cuts of beef.
+This is a butcher’s guide to help everyone understand the terminology used to name cuts of beef.

 Unfortunately, all this jargon was only understood by people in the trade.
 A lot of customers were embarrassed that they didn’t understand something like the names of beef cuts.
 But those were the good times when beef farmers and retailers had so many buyers they didn’t really notice the ones who were intimidated by their lack of knowledge.
 Sales were still OK, with people who did buy sticking to the cuts they knew and understood.

 The good times went wrong in the last decade of the 20th century.
 The word that beef was not good for you was all over the health news.
 People got sick from minced beef and died.
 The chicken farmers promoted white meat at a time when white wine was all the rage.
-The beef market tried to fight back, and gained a little ground, but they still didn’t understand that when potential buyers came to the meat counter, they were confused.
+The beef market tried to fight back and gained a little ground, but they still didn’t understand that when potential buyers came to the meat counter, they were confused by the range of cuts.
 Then we had foot and mouth disease, and then the biggest demon of all, BSE.
 Customers deserted the meat counter in droves, sales dropped, and with all else going wrong, taxpayers started grumbling about grants and payments to any businesses, including agricultural ones.

 Beef farmers and retailers needed to get customers back to the meat counter, but in the meantime, the consumer had been buying chicken and fish and the clear, standard terminology they used made it easier to know how to cook and serve them.
 Chicken and fish were much more convenient for everyday meals.
 And they were being touted as healthy alternatives.

 Something had to be done about the confusion at the meat counters and butcher shops.
-Canada was first off the with the renaming.
+Canada was first with the renaming.
 The point of the renaming is to describe where on the animal the cut comes from and to let consumers know how to cook their purchase.
 The packaging also carries suggested cooking directions.
 Beef purchases have gone up by 15% in stores that have switched to the new names over stores that haven’t.
-Consumers have even started buying cuts that they had never used before.
+Consumers have even started buying cheaper in price but quality cuts of beef that they had never used before.
 Sales of pot roasts went up by 150% once people knew how to cook them.

 Grass-fed versus corn-fed Beef

 There’s no doubt that given a choice, cows would eat grass.
 For millennia, cows were let graze for grass and other green leaves.
 In Britain and Ireland, grass-fed cattle are still the norm.
-In the USA, farmers discovered that feeding grain to cattle allowed them to be ready for slaughter earlier, and so corn fed beef became the norm.
+American farmers discovered that feeding grain to cattle allowed them to be ready for slaughter earlier, and so corn fed beef became the preferred method of raising beef.
 Corn-fed cattle required antibiotics to counteract the problems in their digestive tracts caused by having a diet of corn.
 And growing corn to feed to cattle causes its own environmental problems, with the pesticides and fertilisers required adding to the mix.

 Ageing is the controlled natural decomposition process of beef.
 Beef is aged to tenderise it, allowing enzymes that are naturally present in the meat break down muscle fibres.
 Many experts say that most of the benefits of ageing happen in the first week or two and that after that, the increase in benefit tapers off.
 The real Beef aficionados and really premium butchers age beef for up to 5 weeks, and swear by the flavour of the beef after the prolonged ageing.

 Meat (usually beef) is hung uncovered in a cold room with controlled temperature and humidity.
 Temperature is kept at about 1 degree C (33 F) and relative humidity at 84.
 If the air is too moist this will cause the meat to spoil quickly.
 If it is too dry the moisture loss will be too great.
 The meat loses moisture as it ages and as the moisture evaporates, it concentrates the flavour of the beef.
-This is why dry aged beef is more expensive – the weight loss can range from 5% to 20%.
+When a beef cut, say prime rib, is dry-aged, as well as the evaporation loss, there is the weight loss from trimming heavily discoloured meat off the outside surfaces.
+This is why dry-aged beef is more expensive – the weight loss can range from 15% to 40%.

 beef with a covering of fat and you can be sure it will taste better than the “lean” version

 Meat that has been wet-aged will have a brighter colour than dry-aged meat.
-It will be a lot wetter than the dry aged equivalent cut and dry aged fans say that it doesn’t grill or barbecue properly.
+It will be a lot wetter than the dry-aged equivalent cut and fans say that it doesn’t grill or barbecue properly.
 They say that it steams in its own juice and is missing that charred, BBQ beef flavour.
-Most of the beef on supermarket shelves has been wet aged because it is cheaper and more convenient to store that way.
+Most of the beef on supermarket shelves has been wet-aged because it is cheaper and more convenient to store that way.

 Lean v Fat